Grad-ECLIP: Gradient-based Visual and Textual Explanations for CLIP: Introduction

-Previous visual explanation works have considered interpreting the transformer architecture used by CLIP.
-Attention Rollout \cite{abnar2020quantifying} generates explanations by aggregating attention maps computed along the forward pass of the model.
+\red{Previous visual explanation works have considered interpreting the transformer architecture used by VLP models.} Attention Rollout \cite{abnar2020quantifying} generates explanations by aggregating attention maps computed along the forward pass of the model.
 Relevance-based methods \cite{chefer2021transformer,chefer2021generic} apply Layer-wise Relevance Propagation (LRP) \cite{bach2015pixel} and also rely on the attention mechanism in the model architecture.
 Since Rollout and many LRP variants are class-agnostic, Transformer interpretability \cite{chefer2021transformer} and Generic Attention-Model Explainability (GAME) \cite{chefer2021generic} build class-specific relevance-based explanations using the self-attention or co-attention.
-However, just treating CLIP as a vision transformer (ViT) and generating visual explanations based on self-attention sometimes leads to confusing results because of sparse attention maps (see Fig.~\ref{fig:image1}e-g).
+However, \red{just treating VLP models as a vision transformer} and generating explanations based on self-attention sometimes leads to \red{low-faithfulness and confusing visualization results} because of sparse attention maps (see Fig.~\ref{fig:image1}e-g). \red{Figure~\ref{fig:image1} shows the visual explanation heat maps on CLIP with the evaluated IMD faithfulness, where the value represents an average influence on the image-text similarity score within 100 steps when deleting and inserting image pixels based on the heat maps (see \S\ref{sec:del_ins} for more details about the IMD metric).
+Higher IMD values are better, indicating better fidelity to the actual important regions.}